Picking-gh/wfs.js/README.md

  It works by transmuxing H264 NAL unit into ISO BMFF (MP4) fragments.

- Demond websockets sends one NAL at a time.
+ Removed original websockets proxy server.
+I wrote another proxy to fetch and send h264 NAL unit from rtsp streams.
+My server sends  one NAL unit at a time, so I simplified the original code as there is no need to find units in the ws messages.

+ Other changes:

- Adjusted framerate to 25Hz.
+ 1. Adjusted display framerate to 25Hz according to my rtsp sources.

- Adjusted to display directly.

- Added ws address when init a Wfs().
+ 2. Added ws address when init a Wfs().

+ 3. Removed all file handle things.
+ONLY H264 alowed.

- Use babel 7.
+ 4. Change to babel 7.

 ##  Original see